top of page

 Behaviour > emotions.

-Act the way you want to feel…and the feeling follows.
+Act the way you want to feel… and the feeling follows.

-This is achievable as long as the chimp is being kept content.
+This is achievable as long as the Chimp is being kept content.

 6. Habit-Building Science That Makes It All Easier